Navigating the ongoing non-clinical healthcare talent shortage

 - Utilize experienced healthcare talent solutions organizations like Addison Group to quickly access pre-screened, qualified candidates for both temporary and permanent positions, easing the burden on internal HR teams.

 The healthcare talent shortage is a complex, ongoing challenge affecting both clinical and non-clinical roles.
-By focusing on targeted recruitment strategies, leveraging technology, building educational partnerships, and fostering a supportive work environment, healthcare organizations can better navigate these shortages and secure the talent needed to deliver high-quality care in 2025 and beyond.
+By focusing on targeted recruitment strategies, leveraging technology, building educational partnerships, and fostering a supportive work environment, healthcare organizations can better navigate these shortages and secure the talent needed to deliver high-quality care.